Cerebral Palsy Birth Injury Lawsuits

-If You Think Your Child Has Cerebral Palsy…
+What Should You Do if You Think Your Child Has Cerebral Palsy?

-If you think your child has CP, learn all that you can about the warning signs and observant.
-Get them an evaluation with a Cerebral Palsy specialist as soon as possible, especially if your child’s primary care physician has brought up concern for this issue before.
+How early can you detect Cerebral Palsy?
+If you think your child has CP, learn all that you can about the warning signs and be observant.
+Get your child an evaluation with a Cerebral Palsy specialist as soon as possible, especially if your child’s primary care physician has brought up concern for this issue before.

 If your child is: